Skip to content

 TIP

-In Light mode the page text colors are also derived from Primary-Color (dark shades), giving a cohesive monochromatic look.
+In Light mode the page text colors are also derived from the light Primary-Color (dark shades), giving a cohesive monochromatic look.
 In Dark mode only the chrome/accent overrides apply — page text stays on the default dark palette to preserve readability.

 Font-Family and Font-Size